GalaX1us/2DBinPacking/README.md

 **Shared Genetic and Tabu Search Parameters**

-- `KAPPA`: Controls the degree to which the initial population of solutions favors items based on their area ranking in the deterministic input sequence.
+- `KAPPA`: Controls the degree to which the initial population of solutions favors items based on their area ranking.
 Lower values encourage higher diversity among solutions.
   - Must be $\ge 1$

 **General Options**